akvilary/sqlconstructor/README.md

 ### Debugging

 #### How to find piece of code by produced sql
-If you would like to find your piece of code in editor by sql produced by sql_constructor then you could mark SqlQuery instances by 'sql_id' parameter before you produce ready sql:
+If you would like to find your piece of code in editor by ready sql which is produced by sqlconstructor then you have to mark SqlQuery instances by 'sql_id' parameter in advance (before you have produced ready sql):
 ```python
 import sqlconstructor as sc